dnyaneshwari2502/Tableau-Supply-Chain-Project/README.md

 - Supply chain performance analysis
 - Creating calculated fields and custom metrics
 - Designing dashboards with a clear analytical flow
+- Building multi-chart dashboards that support business decision making

+## How to View the Dashboard
+You can download the Tableau workbook from this repository and open it using **Tableau Public**.

+## Repository Contents
+dataset/
+Global-Superstore.xlsx

+dashboard/
+SupplyChain_Performance_Dashboard.twbx

+Output/
+Dashboard_Screenshot.png

 ## Author
 **Dnyaneshwari Rakshe**
 MS Data Science — University of Colorado Boulder

 This project is part of my continuous effort to build strong practical skills in data analytics, business intelligence, and applied data science.

+**Thank You!**